Materials: Wooden box, CelluClay, acrylic paint, sealer spray.

 The hands are the star of the box, but I knew I needed to figure out something for the back.
 I didn’t want the hands to just amorphously emerge from the back of the box.
 After some thinking on various designs I decided to go with the simple solution of wrists and a triangle shape to separate them.
 The wrists aren’t proportional.
 Yes, that bugs me a bit.
 But if they were proportional I think it would throw off the design.

 It took a while to paint.
 I used a lot of thin layers of watery acrylic paint.
-This is one of the earlier projects I used this technique on so it took me a lot longer than it would were I do make it today.
+This is one of the earlier projects I used this technique on, so it took me a lot longer than it would were I do make it today.
 Finally I sprayed it with some gloss sealer.

 Part of the fun here is that it’s still a functional box.
-Perfect for a striking accent piece on the coffee table, or a container for your magical objects.